fdaubine/Align2Custom/README.md

 ### V2.1.0

-Packaging adaptation for publication on __Blender Extensions__ plateform.
+Packaging optimization for publication on __Blender Extensions__ platform.
 No functional evolution nor bug fixing.
 No need to update to this version if you run a Blender version prior to __4.2__.